istio/istio.io/_docs/concepts/network-and-auth/auth.md

 1. Istio CA watches Kubernetes API Server, creates a key and certificate pair for each of the existing and new service accounts, and sends them to API Server.

-1. When a pod is created, API Server mounts the key and certificate pair according to the service account using [kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+1. When a pod is created, API Server mounts the key and certificate pair according to the service account using [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

 1. [Istio Manager](docs/concepts/traffic-management/manager.html) generates the config with proper key and certificate and secure naming information, which defines what service account(s) can run a certain service, and passes it to Envoy.